 The Newcastle Community CHEST Team can provide support and assessment for patients with COPD.
 The CHEST team provides three major services to patients: early supported discharge for COPD patients; home oxygen assessment and review; and the COPD Exacerbation Management at Home Service.
 For more information visit the Newcastle upon Tyne Hospital Trust website.

-British Lung Foundation – Breathe Easy support group provides help, support and information to people living with a lung condition and for those who look after them.
-They meet monthly.
+British Lung Foundation runs local exercise classes for people living with a lung condition and for those who look after them.

 Other Useful Information

 - Patient Information Centre has a range of easy to read mental health self help guides available to download for free.
 You can also find local mental health services on their website www.ntw.nhs.uk.

 - For information and guidance on improving your home to meet your needs better please visit the Housing section of Information Now website.